 My brother-in-law Tommy told us that he wanted to donate a kidney to save Aido's life.
 For medical reasons, my wife and I were precluded from donating a kidney which propelled us into a desperate search for a kidney.
 Only for Tommy, we would have had a long wait.
 At the time Aido was put on the cadaver list (deceased kidney donor) which in effect meant that we had to wait for a tragedy to happen to save our son.
 For us, that seemed so cruel and ironic.

 Eventually, the transplant went ahead and Aido survived what was classed as a very high-risk surgery because of the type of disease that he had.
 However, our troubles were far from over when the medical team informed us two weeks after the transplant that the deadly disease had returned.
 We were absolutely devastated.
 Aido had to face into months of gruelling treatments that took a severe toll on his body.
 After presenting with clinical meningitis, the medical team abandoned all treatments, and even though it seemed terribly counterintuitive to us as his parents, we had no choice but to abide by the experts.

 Aido is now doing very well.
 The disease is still rumbling on but seems to be losing its momentum.
-The medical team feel that he has stabilised at long last, after six hellish years and eight operations.
+The medical team feel that he has stabilised at long last, after seven hellish years and nine visits to the operating theatre.
 Recently, he fulfilled a lifelong ambition to jump off the pier at his favourite holiday spot in Kells Bay, Co Kerry, Ireland.
-All he ever wanted to do was jump off this pier with his cousins and we celebrated this momentous occasion later that night with a bottle of champagne.
-His Freedom Jump can be viewed on my Facebook opt4happy page.
+All he ever wanted to do was jump off this pier with his cousins and we celebrated the momentous occasion of his 'freedom jump' later that night with a bottle of champagne.

 Copyright © 2019 Opt4happy firstname.lastname@example.org | Mobile +353 (0) 86 022 5877 |